MrRazor22/Agenty/README.md

 Agenty is a minimal, extensible .NET framework for building single-agent LLM applications.
 Inspired by the need for simplicity in .NET ecosystems, it focuses on clean tool orchestration, structured reasoning, and low-overhead pipelines—without the bloat of full kernels.
 Perfect for internal tools, prototypes, or production micro-agents where you want full control without ceremony.

-Built for .NET 8+, it integrates seamlessly with OpenAI-compatible LLMs (e.g., Azure OpenAI, LM Studio) and supports easy provider swaps.
+Built for both .Net core and legacy .Net frameworks, it integrates seamlessly with OpenAI-compatible LLMs (e.g., Azure OpenAI, LM Studio) and supports easy provider swaps.
 No multi-agent complexity—just pure, reliable single-agent flows.

 ## 🚀 Features
 - **Tool-Centric Design**: Register tools via attributes or delegates; auto-generate JSON schemas for LLM calls.